ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In relaxed mode, the Organizational Domains of the SPF-authenticated domain and RFC5322.From domain must be equal if the identifiers are to be considered to be aligned.
-In strict mode, the two FQDNs must match exactly in order from them to be considered to be aligned.
+In strict mode, the two FQDNs must match exactly in order for them to be considered to be aligned.

 For example, in relaxed mode, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address